-If your program has a mandatory work term (also called a work placement, internship, or co-op), you need a co-op work permit.
+If your program has a mandatory work term (also called a work placement, work experience, internship, clinical placement or co-op), you need a co-op work permit.
 This is different from the work that you can do with your study permit.
 A work term refers to any period of time where you work instead of study as part of your program requirements.
 You must have a co-op work permit to do this work – even if it is unpaid.

-Co-op work permit is the language Immigration, Refugees and Citizenship Canada (IRCC) uses for a student work placement, work term, internship or co-op work placement.
+Co-op work permit is the phrase Immigration, Refugees and Citizenship Canada (IRCC) uses for a student work placement, work term, internship or co-op work placement.
 Most international students at NSCC will need a co-op work permit during their program.
 Please contact us if you are not sure.

 Please note that students enrolled in health care programs are required to have a co-op work permit for clinical placements that are a part of their NSCC program.

-The NSCC website has an extensive list of links for students and graduates looking for employment: https://www.nscc.ca/services/careerservices/graduate-employment-services/index.asp
+The NSCC website has an list of jobs for students and graduates looking for employment.
+This list is updated on a regular basis.

-If you need any help with your resume or have questions about looking for jobs, please Student Services at your campus or visit the Career Services website.
+If you need any help with your resume or have questions about looking for jobs, please visit Student Services at your campus or visit the Career Services website.